mridulsingh8390/NetBox-Script/README.md

 - **VNet-level CIDRs only** — subnet-level CIDRs within each VNet are not synced.
 Extending this is a defined, separate piece of work if needed.
 - **No automatic reservation workflow** — engineers manually check NetBox's "available prefixes" before writing Terraform `tfvars`; nothing reserves a range automatically.
 Small race-condition risk if two engineers provision simultaneously (documented, accepted tradeoff for simplicity).
 - **No topology mapping** — NetBox tracks CIDRs, not VNet peerings/NSGs/"what's connected to what."
 Out of scope for this deployment as built.
-- **Single VM, no HA** — if this VM is lost, NetBox and its data go with it unless backups (section 5) are actually being taken regularly.
-This is currently a manual/undone step, not automated.
+- **Single VM, no HA** — if this VM is lost entirely (not just the disk), NetBox goes down until redeployed. `netbox_backup.sh` (section 5) mitigates data loss if you've enabled the Azure Blob upload option — confirm that's actually turned on, since it's opt-in, not default.

 ## 9. Escalation